 Some people prefer to not sell substandard items, for fear it will lessen their reputation for quality.
 But other people like to offer their ‘not quite perfect’ items at a reduced price.
 If you do choose to sell things that didn’t turn out to your usual standards, make sure you explain exactly what the fault is, so your customer understands and does not expect to receive a perfect item.

-It is also good practice to mention things like warning that a fabric product is dry-clean only, that something could be harmful if used incorrectly or if the item they will be receiving may not be exactly like the example pictured.
+It is also good practice to mention things like warning that a fabric product is dry-clean only, or that a clay product can’t hold water.
+Or that something could be harmful if used incorrectly, or if the item they will be receiving may not be exactly like the example pictured.

 Being upfront and telling customers about issues or potential issues will prevent any unpleasant feedback that results from someone misunderstanding what they would actually receive.